Discovering High Level Patterns from Simulation Traces: Method

-} Here, we check for the existance of an ``lever\_launch'' event involving the green ball.
-The ``AFTER'' call enforces that the ``collision'' event involving the green ball and the wall must occur after the launch event.
-The ``grid cell path'' event specifies the exact path the green ball follows through the grid.
-Finally, the \texttt{NEARBY\_AT} predicate checks if the green ball is near the specified coordinates (where the scene is divided into a $25 \times 25$ grid) at the end of the trajectory.
+} Here, we check for the existence of an ``ball curves around ball'' pattern involving the cue ball.
+The ``AFTER'' call enforces that the ``collision'' pattern involving the cue ball and the 9-ball must occur after the first pattern activation.
+Finally, the \texttt{NEARBY\_AT} predicate checks if the cue ball is near the specified coordinates at the end of the trace, which can target the desired position.